theswolf/phaser-typescript-webpack-boilerplate/README.md

 ### Webpack

 If you want to customize your build, such as adding a new webpack loader or plugin (i.e. for loading CSS or fonts), you can modify the `webpack/base.js` file for cross-project changes, or you can modify and/or create new configuration files and target them in specific npm tasks inside of `package.json'.

+Specific typescript webpack setting are located in `webpack/typescript.js`

 ## Deploying Code